Sparked by the theme of Beyonce's album "Lemonade," we introduce a new topic to AndraleMarie.com called: Divination

 Here I was so mad at God for allowing me to be cursed and having my bouts with Voodoo and African spirituality as a whole.
 Finally coming to terms in seeing the blessing in it all, calling myself Voodoo Child and reaching a moment of clarity to write about it with conviction and purpose.
 We endure things in life that serves purposes bigger than us.
 If I did not endure what I did with my spiritual battles, I would not be able to write what I am writing now.

-I gradually want to get into this and connect you guys to some witches and brujas of Instagram such as Jessyka Winston from Haus of Hoodoo, the Hoodwitch who was featured in Vogue magazine and etc., and the services they provide.
-In an effort for spiritual health and wellness.
+I gradually want to get into this and connect you guys to some witches and brujas of Instagram such as Jessyka Winston from Haus of Hoodoo, the Hoodwitch who was featured in Vogue magazine and etc., and the services their businesses provide.
+In an effort for spiritual vigor in wellness, health and wellbeing.